sumurthy/Js-Spec-Gen/markdown/chartdatalabels.md

-# ChartDataLabels Object (JavaScript API for Word)
+# ChartDataLabels Object (JavaScript API for Excel)

-_Word 2016, Word for iPad, Word for Mac_

 Represents a collection of all the data labels on a chart point.